dino-/grolprep/README.md

 ## Getting source

-- Get the source with darcs: `$ darcs get http://hub.darcs.net/dino/grolprep`
+- Get the source with git: `$ git clone https://github.com/dino-/grolprep.git`
-- If you're just looking, [browse the source](http://hub.darcs.net/dino/grolprep)
+- If you're just looking, [browse the source](https://github.com/dino-/grolprep)

 And once you have it, building the usual way: